Tall ironweed

 Flowering period: August

 With flowers that are among the most intensely purple of any in the state, tall ironweed makes a distinctive contribution to the color palette of the native plants garden.
-Adding to the plant’s appeal is its ability to draw in butterflies, which favor it as a nectar source.
+Adding to the plant’s appeal is its ability to draw in butterflies.
 During the month of August when tall ironweed is in flower, one may observe that swallowtail butterflies flutter from one cluster of searing purple blooms to another, seemingly oblivious to the other flowers of the meadow.
-Their appreciation for ironweed may be due to the flowers’ elongated, tubular shape, which gives an advantage to long tongues and the butterfly proboscis.
-Another factor, however, may be the high concentration of amino acids to be found in tall ironweed’s nectar.
-Research suggests that butterflies may favor amino acid rich nectar, and such nectar may confer reproductive benefits to butterflies, such as increased egg counts and larval mass.
+Their appreciation may be due to the high concentration of amino acids contained in tall ironweed’s nectar.
+Research indicates that butterflies favor amino acid rich nectar, and such nectar may confer reproductive benefits, such as increased egg counts and larval mass.
 In addition to butterflies, tall ironweed also attracts bee flies, skippers, and various bees, primarily of the long-tongued variety.

 References: 1,2,3,4,5,6,7,8,9,10.